drashevsky/TheAvePlatform/README.md

 ## What it does

 TheAve is a community-building and events platform that allows small businesses and groups on The Ave in Seattle to collaborate and host events, giveaways, and deals to reforge bonds after the pandemic.

+## What's in this repo

+This repository contains the HTML-ized version of the Webflow site we built, alongside the CMS collections, design document, and screenshots of the live site.

 ## How we built it